dronemapper-io/dji-dewarp/README.md

 https://droneshopperth.com.au/product/dji-phantom-4-rtk/

 ```
-Disable the distortion correction would have Phantom 4 RTKís camera capture the unedited image with the fisheye effect.
+Disable the distortion correction would have Phantom 4 RTK‚Äôs camera capture the unedited image with the fisheye effect.
 The lens distortion parameters were all pre-measured.
-These parameters would all be saved in ìDewarpDataî under the XMP field for every image taken.
+These parameters would all be saved in ‚ÄúDewarpData‚Äù under the XMP field for every image taken.
 You can also input these parameters manually to calibrate the image distortion with the third-party software.
 ```